ARMmbed/time_series_database_doc/amazon.md

     * no-publicly-accessible
     * default VPC
     * database name: tsdb
-    * remember the hostname (such as "tsdb.abcdefghi.us-west-2.rds.amazonaws.com")
+    * remember the hostname (such as "tsdb.abcdefghi.us-west-2.rds.amazonaws.com").
+It will be your RDS instance endpoint hostname.
 1. Click the "Create" button.
 1. After a few minutes your database is up and running: ![Actions](screenshots/amazon/rds_database_created.png)